In order to allow users to make conversion transactions in the wallet, admins need to create conversion pairs. Conversion pairs define:

 This path emulates what happens when “Auto” is selected for the currency pair EUR:ZAR.
 It first gets the ZAR to USD rate, then gets the EUR to USD rate, and derives the EUR to ZAR rate by dividing the ZAR to USD rate by the EUR to USD rate.
 This happens because Rehive’s base currency for rates is USD.

 This path is an example of USD:ZAR + a fixed value.
 It pads the rate by 1. e.g. if the rate for USD to ZAR is 17.05, the above path would output a rate of 18.05.

 The user would get 1 more ZAR than they would get from the regular rate.
 This acts like a bonus.

-Less favourable rate
+Less favorable rate

 If the original rate for USD to ZAR is 17.05, this path would output a rate of 16.70, meaning the user would get less ZAR for their USD.

-Complicated more favourable rate
+Complicated more favorable rate

 This path first calculates the rate of EUR to ZAR by getting the USD:ZAR rate and dividing it by the USD:EUR rate (because the base rate is always in USD):